 PURPOSE: The World Health Organization established April 14th as World Chagas Disease Day and called for equitable access to health care and services for everyone affected by the disease.
 It was first held on April 14, 2020, following approval and endorsement by the World Health Assembly at WHO in May 2019.
 The day aims to raise awareness of the reality of people living with Chagas and its consequences, in order to achieve the goal set by WHO member countries by 2030, as stated in the Roadmap for Neglected Diseases: Elimination of Chagas as a public health problem.

-EVENTS: The WHO and the PAHO will hold an online event to mark the World Chagas Disease 2024 under the slogan ‘‘Early diagnosis, treatment and follow-up.“ the events will seek to give visibility and attention to Chagas and raise the level of awareness in everyone about the importance of improving early detection, expanding diagnostic coverage and equitable access to clinical care for the disease.
+EVENTS: The WHO and the PAHO will hold an online event to mark the World Chagas Disease 2025 under the slogan “Prevent, Control, Care: Everyone’s role in Chagas disease.“ the event will seek to give visibility and attention to Chagas and raise the level of awareness in everyone about the importance of improving early detection, expanding diagnostic coverage and equitable access to clinical care for the disease.
+The WHO Director-General Dr Tedros Adhanom Ghebreyesus calls for global action to end Chagas Disease through prevention, cross-sector collaboration, and equitable access to care.

-WEBINARS: On April 10th, 2024, starting at 11:00 am. – US Eastern Time; 12:00 pm. - Argentina 10:00 am. - Colombia; 09:00 a.m. – Mexico and Central America.
-You are invited to participate to the virtual event entitled ''Chagas exists and we can eliminate it.", this conversation with people from different sectors, whose contributions and perspectives will seek to enrich and exchange the perceptions and concepts of this problem, beyond the biomedical approach.
+WEBINARS: On April 14th, 2025, starting at 11:00 am. – US Eastern Time; 12:00 pm. - Argentina 10:00 am. - Colombia; 09:00 a.m. – Mexico and Central America.
+You are invited to participate to the virtual event, this conversation with people from different sectors, whose contributions and perspectives will seek to enrich and exchange the perceptions and concepts of this problem, beyond the biomedical approach.
 We will have representatives from the world of cinema, anthropology, journalism and medicine.
 Join us and help us broaden and expand awareness about this disease to detect it early and give the comprehensive care that affected people need.
-The webinar will be streamed by the PAHO.
-Watch the webinar!

 PODCASTS: It is important to share the Information, education and communication initiatives to defeat Chagas disease.
 The Special Programme for Research and Training in Tropical Diseases (TDR), is a global programme of scientific collaboration that helps facilitate, support and influence efforts to combat diseases of poverty.
 Listen to the audio-podcasts!